WalletWasabi/WasabiDoc/docs/building-wasabi/HardwareWalletTestingGuide.md

 ---
 {
-  "title": "Hardware Wallet Integration Testing", "description": "This is a checklist for the testers of different hardware wallets to ensure proper integration with off-line signing devices."
+  "title": "Hardware Wallet Integration Testing", "description": "This is a checklist for the testers of different hardware wallets to ensure proper integration with off-line signing devices.
+This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop."
 }
 ---